 The combination of red and white embodies boldness, leadership, and the development of new solutions and products:

-The cursive font with ornaments on the first letter transports the viewer to the brand’s historical past and points to the beginning of the 20th century when the first Ur-Leica appeared.
-The elegant underline of the word hints at the compactness of the devices and their elongated shape.
+The cursive font with ornaments on the first letter evokes the brand’s history and points to the beginning of the 20th century, when the first Ur-Leica appeared.
+The elegant underlining of the word hints at the device’s compactness and elongated shape.
 The line resembles film, as this model established the standard for using 35-millimeter film in photography.
 The upper loop of the L is reminiscent of a flash mounted on the device.